krai-me/strease/readme.md

 This library is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 Happy coding with Strease!
-If you have any questions or suggestions, feel free to reach out.
+If you have any questions or suggestions, feel free to reach out :)